Succinct Planar Encoding with Minor Operations

-We are now able to proof Theorem~\ref{thm:main}. \full{ \thmmain } \begin{proof} Construct the dynamic encoding due to Corollary~\ref{lem:initialization}.
-Lemma~\ref{lem:neighborhood} gives us the desired neighborhood operation and Lemma~\ref{lem:degree} the desired degree operation, Lemma~\ref{lem:contractions} the desired contraction operation and Lemma~\ref{lem:vertexdeletion} the desired vertex deletions. \end{proof} \conf{Corollary~\ref{cor:edge} extends the encoding of Theorem~\ref{thm:main} to provide all minor operations and adjacency queries.
-The proof for this can be found in the Appendix.} \full{Using hash tables to implement the mappings $\Phi$, $\Phi^{>0}$, $\Phi_i$ and $\Phi^{>0}_i$ we are able to provide expected constant time adjacency queries and is able to process any number of edge deletions in $O(n)$ expected time.
+Using hash tables to implement the mappings $\Phi$, $\Phi^{>0}$, $\Phi_i$ and $\Phi^{>0}_i$ we are able to provide expected constant time adjacency queries and is able to process any number of edge deletions in $O(n)$ expected time.
 Holm et al.\ used the same argument of replacing a mapping data structure with a hash table to show Lemma~5.15 in their work~\cite{holm_et_al:LIPIcs:2017:7875}.